shsui5379/notes/Computer Science/Software Analysis and Design 1/8 - Classes.md

   - `ClassName instanceName` to use the default constructor
   - `ClassName instanceName(value1, value2)` to use a specific constructor
 - To use an instance, public members can be accessed through the dot operator
+- Passing big objects around to functions is inefficient.
+Passing as a constant reference would be more efficient
+  - `const type& paramName`